-- Deep touch pressure and heavy work activities activate the proprioceptive system which may help promote calming and organizing responses.
-Pulling a heavy wagon, sweeping with a broom (with extra weight attached), carrying a load of books, or performing a series of wall pushups are all quick activities to incorporate this sensory strategy during the day.
-In addition, weighted products like lap pads, stuffed animals, or blankets may also help support this self-regulation.
+- Deep touch pressure and heavy work activities activate the proprioceptive system, which may help promote calming and organizing responses.
+Pulling a heavy wagon, sweeping with a broom (with added weight attached), carrying a load of books, or performing a series of wall pushups are all quick activities to incorporate this sensory strategy during the day.
+In addition, weighted products like lap pads, stuffed animals, or blankets also help support this self-regulation.

 - Finally, be sure to provide support for expressing feelings and emotions.
 Many students may find expressing their feelings intimidating or challenging, so using support tools to encourage self-awareness and self-expression may help with SEL skills.